 Mel Blount– He played for football, baseball, basketball and ran track for Lyons Industrial High School.
 Blount played football at Southern University and was drafted in the third round by the Pittsburgh Steelers.
 Mel was a four-time Super Bowl Champion with the Steelers and is a member of the Pro Football Hall of Fame.
 He played in five Pro Bowls and in 1975 led the NFL in interceptions and he was the AFC and NFL Defensive Player of the Year.

-Y-101 Interview with Mel Blount
+Y-101 Story with Mel Blount

 Charles Stuckey- He played basketball and football at Lyons Industrial High School from 1955 to 1958.
 He averaged 25 points per game playing his home games on an outdoor court.
 He was the team captain and also played football and was a quarterback, running back and the punter.